GLOBAL MARKETS-Dollar slips, stocks flat after U.S. jobs data

 Yields on U.S. Treasuries came off one-month peaks posted shortly before the release of the Labor Department report.
 The October job gain was below the 231,000 increase forecast by economists polled by Reuters.

-Wall Street ended little changed on Friday, though the Dow and the S&P 500 eked out record closing highs and the three major indexes all managed to post gains for the week.

-MSCI's all-country world index, a gauge of stock performance in 45 countries, see-sawed around break-even, suggesting equities were poised for further gains.
+Wall Street was mixed in a narrow range, and MSCI's all-country world index, a gauge of stock performance in 45 countries, see-sawed around break-even.

 "It's hard to not bet on the economy, with the fundamentals looking like a full house: earnings are rock solid, we're growing at a nice pace and confidence is up," said David Kelly, chief global strategist for JPMorgan Funds in New York.